faker-js/faker/CONTRIBUTING.md

 > JSDocs should always be multiline

-While single line JSDoc are technically valid, we decided to follow this rule since it makes changes in the git difference much more clear and easier to understand.
+While single line JSDoc are technically valid, we decided to follow this rule since it makes changes in the git diff much more clear and easier to understand.

 <table>
 <tr>